dwr2118/spaceteam/README.md

 1. After setting up, connect your board to your computer with the USB-C cable.
 2. Open Arduino IDE.
 Click the upper-left dropdown menu to select your Board and Port.
 It will usually pop-up as "LilyGo T-Display" on port "COM xx".
 4. Open 'espaceteam.ino' and upload it to all ESP32 devices
 5. Try out the game for yourself!
+For best experience, once all devices are connected, click reset at the same time on all devices to sync round

 ## Design Documentation:
 Read more about our creative processes [here](https://tinyurl.com/interactive-spaceteam).